-The Diploma in Saxophone, Trombone, or Trumpet Performance is a professional degree designed for students wishing to pursue a career in the music industry.
+Performance is a professional degree designed for students performance proficiency on their instrument and relative wishing to pursue a career in the music industry.
 Graduates of this program are qualified musicians who are ready to compete as leaders in the competitive and ever-changing landscape of the music industry.